 Florida Embezzlement Laws

 Florida has consolidated its property crimes to include many offenses under the state's legal definition of "theft."
 Embezzlement is one of the offenses which can be prosecuted using the state's theft laws.
-In general, theft involves the unauthorized taking or use of another person's property, with an intent to temporarily or permanently deprive the owner of the property.
+In general, theft involves the unauthorized taking or use of another person's property, with the intent to temporarily or permanently deprive the owner of the property.
+The following chart provides an overview of Florida's embezzlement statutes:

 In an embezzlement case, the state does not need to prove that the defendant initially took the victim's property without the victim's consent; entrustment may have happened voluntarily.
 However, the prosecutor does need to prove that the defendant later intentionally spent, used, or took the entrusted property without the victim's consent.